mhutch/MonoDevelop.MSBuildEditor/PORT-TODO.md

 * improve the background parser scheduling
 * formatter
-* convert parser errors to squiggles
 * outlining tagger that's better than the one from textmate
-* brace matching and auto-insertion
 * document outline tool window
 * breadcrumbs bar